 Should my company be a sponsor?

 ISRP relies on the goodwill and generosity of sponsoring organizations to make the conference a success and financially viable.
 By sponsoring the conference you will receive special benefits as well as a number of advertising opportunities.
-Details about the sponsorship are forthcoming.
+There are several levels of sponsorship available.
+Every sponsorship, no matter how big or small, will be greatly appreciated by your Society, will help raise the quality of the conference overall, and will provide lasting exposure to your organisation.

 Is there an exhibition?